 Backpacking Rio de Janeiro

-A cidade maravilhosa (the wonderful city) is what the locals say.
-It’s actual name literally means “River of January.”
-Rio de Janeiro.
-A city that seems blessed, as if that giant Christ statue on the hill was put there by God himself.
+Upon first sight, you’ll feel as if that giant Christ statue on the hill was put there by God himself.
 There are so many things to do in Rio!

 The CBD (Centro) itself is fairly uninteresting, except for a few museums.
 The nearby districts of Santa Teresa and Lapa are more noteworthy.
-Santa Teresa is a lovely artist’s neighborhood, and Lapa is the place where you’ll most likely end up partying.
+Santa Teresa is a lovely artist’s neighbourhood, and Lapa is where the party is.

 The real action is in the south of Rio, where the beaches are located.
-The best hostels in Rio are here too.
-Flamengo, Botafogo, Leme, Copacabana, Ipanema, and Leblon run back to back to one another and form a substantial strip of sand.
+The best hostels in Rio de Janeiro are here too.
+Flamengo, Botafogo, Leme, Copacabana beach, Ipanema, and Leblon run back to back to one another and form a substantial strip of sand.

-You can visit a favela, like Rocinha or Vidigal, but you always need to check the state of the neighborhood.
+You can visit a favela, like Rocinha or Vidigal, but don’t go wandering into neighbourhoods you don’t know.
 Power among gangs is constantly shifting.
 A favela may be safe one month and a warzone the next.

 Backpacking São Paulo